Location of the trailhead: Northeastern British Columbia,

 seen in photo #11 of

-Sikanni Chief Falls trip report.
-Please, visit that trip report for
+Sikanni Chief Falls Visit trip report.
+Check out that trip report for

 directions up to this point.
 From here, you would go left to get